redstrate/redstrate.com/content/blog/moving-away-from-github.md

 * GitHub is not [free software](https://drewdevault.com/2022/03/29/free-software-free-infrastructure.html).
 * Complexity in working, (this is my own fault) but having three remotes to worry about was getting in my way.

 I will also be retiring [git.ryne.moe](https://git.ryne.moe/) (as a code archive) in order to reduce friction while working.
-I plan on making changes so I can have it pull my changes on sourcehut automatically, but that will come later.
+I plan on making changes, so I can have it pull my changes on sourcehut automatically, but that will come later.
 If you're wondering why did I choose sourcehut over my own GitLab, it's mostly because I don't want to lose everything due to my own incompetence ;-)